 As much as we love the Switch, being able to play games like Warzone on the go is a real luxury if you're a frequent traveller.

-If you're weighing up whether a gaming laptop is worth it, remember, it's still a laptop at the end of the day...and usually an incredibly powerful one at that.
+If you're weighing up whether a gaming laptop is worth it, remember, it's still a laptop at the end of the day... and an incredibly powerful one at that.

-On the whole, you'll find that most gaming laptops pack a ton of RAM (DDR5 in this years' cases), powerful graphics cards, advanced cooling mechanics, and huge internal storage too.
+On the whole, you'll find that most gaming laptops pack a ton of RAM (DDR5 being the latest standard), powerful graphics cards, advanced cooling mechanics, and huge internal storage too.

 This is all made with gaming in mind which is, as we know, one of the most challenging tasks to perform for a computer.